-Looking at your own feelings of self worth is a good next step.
+Looking at your own feelings of self-worth is a good next step.
 How do you see yourself in life?

 Still not sure?

 You can take an Impostor syndrome test.
-Take the results with a grain of salt, but still they should give you some insight.
+Take the results with a grain of salt, but still, they should give you some insight.

 Do not confuse the impostor syndrome with actually knowing that you are not there yet

-I am always a bit weary when students tells me that they have imposter syndrome.
+I am always a bit weary when students tell me that they have imposter syndrome.
 I’ll be brutally honest now, but it comes from a very good place, if you’re just starting out, and you feel overwhelmed, you feel like you don’t have enough knowledge, like you’ll fail, make a fool of yourself, never be good enough, your work is shit … you are probably right.
 But guess what, knowing all this, I’d hire you and teach you.
 I would believe that you will achieve great things in the future.
 Why?
 Because you’re realistic!

 Students that think they know it all, scare me.
 They do, really.
 But not because of their greatness, but because I take pride in helping people get a good job, change career, reach for their dreams and seeing students with a huge ego is scary.
 I am realistic to know that I might fail in helping them achieve all that.